Schweppes Tonic versus Q Tonic

 Posted on January 15, 2012

-I was visiting one of my favourite Liquor Stores this past August, (Lacombe Park Spirits in St. Albert if you want to know), when Karim, who is one of the owners, asked me to try a Gin and Tonic with a new Tonic Water he had started to carry called Q Tonic.
+I was visiting one of my favourite Liquor Stores, (Lacombe Park Spirits in St. Albert if you want to know), when Karim, who is one of the owners, asked me to try a Gin and Tonic with a new Tonic Water he had started to carry called Q Tonic.
 Up to this point, pickings were mighty slim in my neck of the woods for Tonic Water and Schweppes Tonic was pretty much the standard choice amongst my friends and I.

 So I let him make me a small sample cocktail, and I have to say, it was pretty good.
-In fact, I was intrigued enough to make contact with Jordan Silbert, the founder of Q Drinks and asked him if he would like to send me a sample and some information, especially as I had recently began to receive a few gin samples for review.
-My thought was that it would be fun to make some side by side cocktails with Q Tonic and Schweppes Tonic to see if I preferred one over the other consistently.
+In fact, I was intrigued enough to make contact with Jordan Silbert, the founder of Q Drinks and asked him if he would like to send me a sample and some information, especially as I have quite a selection of gin review on my website, and the Gin and tonic is becoming one of my favourite summer drinks.
+In fact, I thought was that it would be fun to make some side by side cocktails with Q Tonic and Schweppes Tonic to see if I preferred one over the other consistently.

 Jordan agreed, and I received a few small bottles of Q Tonic in the mail shortly before Christmas.
 This was good because the gin samples were beginning to pile up, and I wanted to get at them.

-The impression I get from the label information is that the Q Tonic contains far less sugar and sodium per serving and relies more upon organic ingredients for flavour and its construction.
+The impression I receive from the label information is that the Q Tonic not only contains far less sugar and sodium per serving, but it also relies more upon organic ingredients for flavour and its construction than its counterpart.
 Schweppes seems to be more of a mass-produced or perhaps let me say ‘industrial’ product relying upon a base formulation for construction and natural flavouring agents for flavour.
-In fact, other than the addition of quinine, the ingredients for Schweppes Tonic seem to match very well with the ingredients list which I see upon their Schweppes Ginger-Ale.
+Interestingly, when I checked the ingredients list for Schweppes Ginger-ale, other than the absence of quinine, the ingredients for Schweppes Tonic seem to match very well with the ingredients list which I see upon their Schweppes Ginger-Ale.

-I have finished the reviews of each gin, and they are in the process of being published over the next few weeks, and of course this means I have finished my side by side Tonic Water comparisons.
+As you know, I have finished the reviews of each gin, and they have been published, and of course this means I have finished my side by side Tonic Water comparisons.

 And now for the results: